muratk3n/thirdwave/en/README.md

 ---

-Oh no, not uncle Joe
+Oh no, not Uncle Joe

 It's a new age now, of course, we all hope for the best, prep 4 the worst.